-For this reason, at the foot of the obelisk, we find two bronze figures, one representing the crowned Victory and the other representing Liberty.
+For this reason, at the foot of the obelisk, we find with the audioguide (audioguides) two bronze figures, one representing the crowned Victory and the other representing Liberty.

 Inside the square are a number of 19th-century buildings such as the old Eden Theater which has been converted into a hotel.
 Foz Palace is another highlight which currently houses the tourist office, the Condes Cinema building, and the Hard Rock Café.

 Next stop of this audioguide (audioguides), the funicular was inaugurated in 1884.
 Given that it is still in operation, it has become the oldest funicular in Lisbon with more than a century of use.

 Originally it was steam-powered.
 However, over the years it has been modernized as electricity was eventually installed in the city’s tram network.

 The exterior is decorated with tiles which feature drawings of various shapes and animals, including roosters.

 Its tracks span a total of 188 meters, and the funicular can fit 22 seated passengers and another 20 standing.